arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 NiclaSenseEnv device;

 /**
-  Toggles the onboard white LED between on and off states.
+  Toggles the onboard orange LED between on and off states.
-  @param led Reference to WhiteLED object controlling the LED.
+  @param led Reference to OrangeLED object controlling the LED.
 */
-void toggleLED(WhiteLED& led) {
+void toggleLED(OrangeLED& led) {
     // Turn on the LED to full brightness for one second led.setBrightness(63);
     delay(1000);